-Staff enance work described here can be carried out by the nless otherwise stated. staff with s manufactu ntenance tasks can only be carried out by specialist special qualifications or exclusively by the urer.
-The description of the respective individual nce task makes reference to this in each case. ne electrical equipment must only be carried out by lectricians.
-Personal safety equipment and Wear the following sa clothing maintenance work: owing safety equipment and clothing for all work: Occupational safety clothing Safety sho bes Electrical equipment DANGER!
-Danger to life from electrical current.
-There is a risk of fatal injury from contact with live parts.
-Electrical components which are switched on can carry out uncontrolled movements and cause serious injuries.
-Therefore:
+- The maintenance work described here can be carried out by the operator unless otherwise stated. - Some maintenance tasks can only be carried out by specialist staff with special qualifications or exclusively by the manufacturer.
+The description of the respective individual maintenance task makes reference to this in each case. - Work on the electrical equipment must only be carried out by qualified electricians.

+Personal safety equipment and clothing

+Wear the following safety equipment and clothing for all maintenance work:

+- Occupational safety clothing - Safety shoes